jahwi/similar-vid/similar_vid/README.md

 ```

 ### 4. Using Aliases
 The library assigns aliases to videos.
 The reference video has an alias named `ref`, while the videos to be compared against are named `compare_n`, where `n` is the zero-indexed position of the video in the array.
 The library provides a method `get_by_alias` which allows selecting class objects by their aliases.
+Additionally, the class has a field, named `aliases` which shows the list of aliases in use for that instance.

 ```python
 # import the class